fuzz/etcdon/README.md

 ### bin/gather-backups

 Copy backup files from the server into the local/ directory.
+This includes the most recent Postgres backup as well as the current Redis dump.
 You may want to call this from cron periodically on your local machine.
+A new file will be created for each Postgres backup; the Redis dump, however, will be overwritten.

 ### bin/gather-config-files